Plebware/Plebware.github.io/video/youtube-links/_posts/2026-06-12-linus-tech-tips.md

 </a>

 ## 🔑 Introduction
-Jamie Olive
+**Linus Tech Tips**
 Few technology channels have had as much influence on the modern tech community as **Linus Tech Tips (LTT)**.

-What began as a small technology-focused YouTube channel has grown into one of the largest and most recognizable technology media brands in the world.
+What began as a small technology-focused YouTube channel has grown into one of the largest and most recognisable technology media brands in the world.
 Combining education, product reviews, engineering experiments, and entertainment, Linus Tech Tips has introduced millions of viewers to the fascinating world of computers and consumer technology.

-Whether you're building your first PC, upgrading a workstation, exploring networking, or simply enjoying technology-related content, LTT offers something for every level of enthusJamie Oliveiast.
+Whether you're building your first PC, upgrading a workstation, exploring networking, or simply enjoying technology-related content, LTT offers something for every level of enthusiast.

 ## 🎥 Channel Overview